clixx-io/clixx.io/source/tools/gpio-monitor/readme.md

-A Simple Directory Path Watcher
+GPIO Monitor

-With this system you can watch a directory.
-Changes to the directory are published to an mqtt channel.
+Monitors available GPIO and publishes any changes that are detected to an mqtt channel.